signal18/docs.signal18.io/05.configuration/06.routing-traffic/01.haproxy/docs.md

 ##### `haproxy-binary-path` (0.7)

+In local mode **replication-manager**, need HaProxy to be install and on the same server **replication-manager** will than start one HaProxy Daemon per Cluster configured and maintain the configuration to route traffic to the topology.

 | Item | Value |
 | ---- | ----- |
 | Description | Full path to HaProxy binary. |
 | Type | String |
 | Default Value | "/usr/sbin/haproxy" |

-**replication-manager**, need HaProxy to be install and on the same server **replication-manager** will than start one HaProxy Daemon per Cluster configured and maintain the configuration to route traffic to the topology.

 **replication-manager** generate some HaProxy configuration file.
 A template is located in the share directory used by replication-manager.
 For safety HaProxy is not stopped when replication-manager is stopped